rockneurotiko/aoc_helper/README.md

 `mix aoc.new --year 2020 --day 1`

-Year and day are optional, if not passed it will use the current date.
+Year and day are optional, if not provided it will use the current date.
+If you are doing the AoC day by day, just executing `mix aoc.new` will create it for the current day.

 This command will create a module named `<YourPackage>.Aoc<year>.Day<day>.Solve` in the path `lib/<your_package>/<year>/<day>/solve.ex`